 2. Market where your members are

-This doesn’t just mean in physical location sense.
 The key to gaining and retaining members is to stay constantly visible, including digitally.
 Be present on the social media channels and online groups they’re in.
-Advertising in industry-specific publications and participate in industry-related events.
+Advertise in industry-specific publications and participate in industry-related events.
+Send email newsletters and updates.
 As a leader of your organization, you should be viewed as a credible source in the space.
 If you’re not constantly marketing your group on and offline, how will your members know who you are?

 3. Leverage a member referral program